Set up the Openflow Connector for HubSpot

 Snowflake Private Key File

-The file that contains the RSA private key used for authentication to Snowflake, which is formatted according to PKCS8 standards and has standard PEM headers and footers.
-The header line starts with -----BEGIN PRIVATE.
+• KEY_PAIR: Upload the file that contains the RSA private key used for authentication to Snowflake, formatted according to PKCS8 standards and including standard PEM headers and footers.
+The header line begins with -----BEGIN PRIVATE.
+To upload the private key file, select the Reference asset checkbox.

 No